plone/plone.protect/README.rst

 Since version 3, plone.protect provides automatic CSRF protection.
-It does this by automatically including the auth token to all internal forms when the user reqeusting the page is logged in.
+It does this by automatically including the auth token to all internal forms when the user requesting the page is logged in.

 Additionally, whenever a particular request attempts to write to the ZODB, it'll check for the existence of a correct auth token.